 Start broad, narrow in, use visually charged language.

 We want our students to be able to answer open-ended questions and be able to organize their thoughts so it is still appropriate to ask a young child a broad question.
 When you get a non-response, then you can start to narrow in your questioning.
 A lot of memory is visual so use visual language as you question.
 “What did you see when you were outside?
 If “outside” is too broad, try a specific place.
 Children call the area where we play in the afternoon “the grassy area” or “grandma’s garden.”
 Use specific verbs.
-Replace do with play, sing, read etc. “What did you play with at the table during centers?”
-This question activates a specific place and a specific action, for the child to recall.
-More specific questions provide a framework for students to organize their response.
+Replace do with play, sing, read, etc. “What did you play with at the table during centers?”
+This question activates a specific place and a specific action for the child to recall.
+More specific questions provide a framework for students to organize their responses.
 Another way you can scaffold your questioning is to pull up the child’s “schema” of the day for them.
-Activate the images and memories of the day by giving a summary using key words from the theme of the week.
+Activate the images and memories of the day by giving a summary using keywords from the theme of the week.
 You can find the theme at the top of the lesson plan.
-“Wow you talked a lot about dinosaurs today!
+“Wow, you talked a lot about dinosaurs today!
 What did you play with at the table during centers?”
-By pulling up a key word or image first, you can clue them into your question before you ask it.
+By pulling up a keyword or image first, you can clue them in to your question before you ask it.

 Wait for a good time to talk.

 It is important to respect young children’s attention abilities, if a child is mid block tower, that’s a good time to talk about or narrate the block tower, not ask them about their school day.
 Catch them during a calm time, maybe after reading a story that has the same theme as their classroom.
 You can also build talking about the day into your dinner-time or bedtime routine.
 At those times you can model first by talking about your day.
 As you talk you can model how you pull up a memory.
 “What did I do today?
 Hmmm. .
 I sat in my office, oh and I got to add more details to my project, and I talked to my friend on the phone.”

 Use art and creations from the day to prompt a memory.